- Biomedical Engineering

 Computer science faculty and student receive grants

-Associate Teaching Professor Martin Allen, Professor J.P. de Ruiter, and PhD student Charles Threlkeld were awarded DISC seed grants.
+Associate Teaching Professor Martin Allen, Professor Donna Slonim, Professor J.P. de Ruiter, and PhD student Charles Threlkeld were awarded DISC seed grants.

 de Ruiter and Threlkeld will conduct a study on the identification of speech acts in natural conversation, merging the fields of linguistics, sociology, and machine learning.
 Their study, entitled “Predicting Dialogue Acts from Annotated Conversational Corpora,” looks at how speech acts in natural conversation can be identified by using cutting edge linguistic and sociological theory paired with machine learning.
 “The words we hear and say lend meaning to language, but they aren’t the whole picture,” says Threlkeld.
 “We also perform speech acts, the social dimension of conversation.”

-Allen is part of a team led by Professor Jonathan Runstadler of the Department of Infectious Disease and Global Health along with biomedical sciences PhD candidate Laura Borkenhagen.
+Allen is part of a team led by Professor Donna Slonim of the Department of Computer Science and Professor Jonathan Runstadler of the Department of Infectious Disease and Global Health, along with biomedical sciences PhD candidate Laura Borkenhagen.
 Their study, titled “Systematic Inference of Viral Phenotype through AI Approaches,” addresses the topic of inferring viral phenotypes through artificial intelligence (AI) and will analyze major disease outbreaks.
 These outbreaks can occur when a novel influenza virus in an animal, such as a bird or a pig, adapts to infect humans.